getgauge/docs.gauge.org/writing-specifications.rst

 +++++++++++++

 This data store keeps values added to it in the lifecycle of the scenario execution.
-Values are cleared after every scenario executes
+Values are cleared after every scenario executes.

 .. tab-container::